-Janca-Aji (Program Director).
+Janca (Program Director).

 Students choose from courses in English on business, communications, and marketing or a wide range of courses in French.
 Students pay costs of living at the destination.

 Credits earned from the France exchange program are evaluated on a P/NP basis.